gadget-framework/gadget2/docs/userguide.md

 files can contain comments and blank lines, to make the format easier to view in a text editor.

+\bigskip
-StockVariable files consist of a one word description of the data, followed by an optional multipler value and then the keyword ”stockdata”, and then a list of the stocks to use when caluclating the value of the StockVariable:
+StockVariable files consist of a one word description of the data, followed by an optional multipler value and then the keyword "stockdata", and then a list of the stocks to use when caluclating the value of the StockVariable:

     <description>          ; one word description of the data